sowcow/blog/content/posts/cape-fear.md

 The final shoot of the eyes is so simple and effective.
 Even that by itself demonstrates how Cape Fear is a more wholesome picture at a human scale.
 Which is a good thing.

+Religious angle in the picture is quite strong and is painted with contrasting colors.